f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     2     2         Running  BIGIP-14.1.4-0.0.9.ALL-VELOS.qcow2.zip.bundle  2021-02-10T21:16:27Z  2021-02-10T21:16:24Z  Started tenant instance  16:1a:f6:87:be:07

 The built-in terminal server will switch the connection to the appropriate tenant terminal server port.
-Once connected, you will still need to login to the tenant.
+Once connected, you will still need to log in to the tenant.
 In the example below the username is tenant2 (matches the tenant name), and the port is 7001 meaning connect to instance ID 1 of that tenant.

 .. code-block:: bash